“What the fuck are you doing down there?” The sentence was spoken twice, each word assaulting my skull like a demented woodpecker.

 peck, peck, peck.

 There would be no rising up to kill anything.
 At least not anytime soon.
-My mind meekly flitted to a memory from long ago, to when as a teenager I had gotten shitfaced on tequila for the first time, resulting in an earnest and ludicrous declaration that I would never get drunk again.
-A vow I promptly violated the next day… and uncountable times since.
+My mind meekly flitted to a memory from long ago, to when as a teenager I had gotten shit-faced on tequila for the first time, resulting in a declaration as earnest as it was ludicrous that I would never get drunk again.
+A vow I promptly violated the next day… and uncountable times since then.

-And what was this babbling about an appoint-… Dammit to hell!
+And what was this babbling about an appoint— Aphrodite’s Tits!
 My frayed mind vaguely recalled a noon meeting with Lester.